llopez/js_router/README.md

 This is a Rails Engine for Rails3.

-Map your rails url helpers into javascript functions.
+Map your rails url helpers into javascript.

 ### Installation: